-New credit limits are recommended to the Board by the Prudential Risk Committee for ratification.
+New credit limits are recommended to the Board by the Risk Committee for ratification.
 Existing credit limits may be removed or suspended with immediate effect due to rating downgrades or adverse market intelligence.
 All limits are reviewed on a regular basis by the Asset and Liabilities Committee (ALCO) and monitored by Treasury staff on a daily basis.
 No dealing will take place with counterparties which do not have a pre-approved limit.
-For analysis of Treasury Assets see Appendix 2.
+For an analysis of the Society's Treasury Assets see Appendix 2.